hermesthecat/TerminalAI/README.md

     custom-safe-command\s+  # My custom safe command

 Lines starting with `#` are treated as comments and ignored.

+### Auto-correct on Failure

+When a command fails (i.e., exits with a non-zero status code), TerminalAI can automatically attempt to fix it.

+- **How it works:** If a command fails and produces an error message (`stderr`), TerminalAI sends the failed command and the error message back to the AI, asking for a corrected command.
+- **Confirmation:** You will be shown the suggested fix and asked for confirmation before the new command is executed.
+- **Configuration:** This feature is disabled by default.
+You can enable it via the `ai --config` menu.

 ### Custom API Providers